apache/cordova-plugin-device/README.md

 ## device.sdkVersion (Android only)

-Will return the Android device's installed SDK version.
+Will return the Android device's SDK version.

 ### Supported Platforms